-Student employees that handle student safety escorts (e.g. night walks), often working as a liaison between students and professional campus safety functions.
-Campuses often also utilize these student employees as office and administrative support within the police departments.
-Students also patrol campus for "observe and report" security, reporting safety hazards, and provide some services such as building unlocks and lockups.
+Student employees that handle student and staff safety escorts (such as night walks), often working as a liaison between the campus community and professional campus safety functions.
+Campuses often utilize these student employees as office and administrative support within the police departments.
+Student safety partners also patrol campus for "observe and report" security, reporting safety hazards, and providing some services such as building unlocks and lockups.
 They also support large events through traffic and crowd assistance and provide general campus and public assistance.